nagwww/aws-s3-book/README.md

 ---

-Event notifications are great if you want to further process your data or objects that land in an S3 bucket.
+Event notifications are great if you want to further process your data for objects that land in an S3 bucket.

 ##### Create event notification to SQS